 Fashion Retailers: Environmental and Business Sustainability Are Possible

 Retail—and fashion retail in particular—has always been an industry of constant fluctuation.
 With customer expectations changing, pandemic-spurred ecommerce growth, and ever-higher gasoline prices, retailers have needed to find new, creative means of survival in the 21st century.
 As we look ahead to the next decade in retail, we can’t help but think about sustainability.

 When we talk about sustainability in retail, we’re looking at it twofold: Business Sustainability and Environmental Sustainability.
 On the business side, retailers must develop a business model that has longevity and is able to change with the times.
-This means adjusting to consumer needs and changing landscapes in product production.
+This means adjusting to consumer needs and changing landscapes in production.
 Retailers must be smarter in how they produce their products and work to keep inventory at an optimal level.

-Environmental sustainability is a social movement that is becoming extremely important to the next generation of consumers: Nielsen found that “81% of global respondents feel strongly that companies should help improve the environment.”
-In apparel, sustainable fashion is a movement and process of fostering change in the fashion ecosystem towards greater ecological integrity and social justice.
+Sustainable fashion is a movement and process of fostering change in the fashion ecosystem towards greater ecological integrity and social justice.
 Large fashion retailers are taking note with some touting the use of recycled materials in their products like Frame denim and others taking action such as Prada and Estée Lauder.

 4 Steps to a More Sustainable Fashion Business